-Lombardy, a region located in the far north of Italy, was the first to opt for an electric carsharing initiative back in 2014 with the E-Vai service.
-With a large fleet, which will soon reach 110 Renault electric vehicles, what E-Vai offers is unique in that it is integrated with the rail network and available near airports.
+Lombardy, a region located in the far north of Italy, was the first to introduce an electric carsharing initiative back in 2014 with its E-Vai service.
+With a large fleet composed of 110 electric Renault vehicles, E-Vai is unique in terms of its integration with the rail network and availability in close proximity to airports.

-Since 2015, tourists and the Palermitani have had access to a carsharing services.
-ZOEs are available in the city’s main car parks.
-In addition, 16 charging points are available for use at strategic locations along thoroughfares.
+Since 2015, tourists and locals in Palermo have had access to a carsharing service.
+ZOEs are available in the city’s main parking lots, and 16 charging stations are available for use at strategic locations along main thoroughfares.

-Concerned with preserving its historic city centre, the Sicilian capital has set up a limited traffic zone (LTZ), where access is limited to residents and outside vehicles that have paid a special fee.
-The use of electric vehicles there, on the other hand, is totally unrestricted.
+In order to preserve the city center, the Sicilian capital has set up a limited traffic zone (abbreviated as ZTL in Italian,) where access is reserved for residents and outside vehicles that have paid a special fee.
+The use of electric vehicles, on the other hand, is unrestricted in this area.

-What could be better than travelling by electric car when you want to enjoy the splendour of the Sicilian landscapes in peace?
-Having been won over by the range and comfort of the ZOE, rental company Sicily by Car has asked Renault to be part of an unprecedented offer: a tour of Sicily by electric car.
-As part of the launch of this “Eco Tour di Sicilia”, it has ordered a hundred ZOEs to expand its fleet, which will continue to grow in the future.
+How better to enjoy the splendor of the Sicilian landscapes than by traveling in the peaceful atmosphere of an electric car?
+Won over by the range and comfort offered by ZOE, the rental company Sicily by Car has asked Renault to partner with them in the creation of a new service: a tour of Sicily by electric car.
+As part of the launch of this “Eco Tour di Sicilia,” the company has ordered one hundred ZOEs to add to its fleet, which is expected to continue to grow in the future.

-And as for the electricity supplier Enel, it has committed to installing a network of charging points near the cities and points of interest that make up the route.
-Some are being installed directly at the villas and palazzos that offer bed and board: visitors can thus rest easy knowing they can recharge their battery during the night.
+The electricity provider Enel has also promised to install a network of charging stations near the towns and main points of interest along the route.
+Some are being installed directly at the various villas and palazzos that offer lodging, meaning visitors can rest easy knowing they can recharge their battery overnight.

-Literally overrun with tourists at the first signs of summer, the city of Florence is also encouraging electric carsharing which is not limited to the area around the Ponte Vecchio.
-Adduma Car, a specialist in the field, has offered a fleet of 40 self-service ZOEs since 2017.
-It also has electric vans available: Kangoo Z.E.s that make it easy to transport bulky luggage or make deliveries across the city!
+Literally overrun with tourists at the first signs of summer, the city of Florence is also encouraging electric carsharing throughout the city, well beyond the popular area around the Ponte Vecchio.
+The industry expert Adduma Car has offered a fleet of 40 self-service ZOEs since 2017.
+Electric utility vehicles are also available: Kangoo Z.E.s make it easy to transport bulky luggage or deliver goods across the city.

-The capital of Apulia, the city of Lecce is set amidst an astounding network of towns and small villages.
+Lecce, the capital city of the Puglia region, is found at the heart of a surprising web of towns and small villages.
 Soon, it will be possible to crisscross the Salento peninsula thanks to an electric carsharing service operated by 4Usmobile.
-It will use the fleet management tools developed by Renault, and will initially consist of about 50 ZOEs.
-The project also calls for the installation of 45 collective charging stations, to be followed by individual charge points supplied by local and renewable energy sources.
+It will make use of fleet management tools developed by Renault and will initially consist of about fifty ZOEs.
+The project also calls for the installation of 45 collective charging stations, to be followed by individual charging stations fed by local and renewable energy sources.

-70 km south of Rome, the city of Latina is offering a carsharing service, rolled out with the help of the company Alea Mobilità Urbana.
-Launched in the spring of 2018, Eppy has 30 Kangoo Z.E.s and ZOEs available to rent.
-The city council helped encourage this project by installing 30 public charging stations.
+70 km south of Rome, the city of Latina also offers a carsharing service, launched with the help of the company Alea Mobilità Urbana.
+Introduced in Spring 2018, Eppy has 30 Kangoo Z.E.s and ZOEs available for rent.
+The city council has supported this project by installing 30 public charging stations.

-As for the northeast, the city of Bologna has just kicked off its own carsharing service, Corrente, in October 2018.
-Operated by the transport authority at the request of the local government, it is backed by a substantial fleet of 120 ZOEs.
-By May 2019, a total of 240 ZOEs will be available for both Bologna residents and visitors passing through to use!
+As for the northeast of Italy, the city of Bologna introduced its own carsharing service, Corrente, in October 2018.
+Operated by the public transport authority by request of the municipality, it now has a large fleet of 280 ZOES, available for use by locals and tourists alike!

-At the end of May 2019, Corrente will spread its service beyond the city of Bologna, since 25 ZOEs will be available in Ferrara, located 50 km from the capital of Emilia-Romagna.
+In May 2019, Corrente extended its service beyond the city of Bologna, making 25 ZOEs available to drivers in the city of Ferrara, 50 km from the capital of Emilia-Romagna.

-Like its other Italian counterparts, the city of Ferrara chose to rely on the ZOE’s well-recognised quality, as well as the expertise Renault has developed when it comes to fleet management solutions.
-Groupe Renault is supporting other initiatives of the same type elsewhere in Europe.
-In France, for example, it recently collaborated on the launch of the Moov’in.Paris service, which gives
+Like its other Italian counterparts, the city of Ferrara chose ZOE based on its reputation for quality, as well as Renault’s fleet management expertise.
+Groupe Renault is supporting other initiatives of the same type on a European scale.